Kamil2104/Counter/README.md

 Open your browser and go to http://localhost:3000 to view the app.

 Dependencies:
-React
+React,
-CSS (styles are defined in the Main.css file)
+CSS (styles are defined in the Main.css file).

 Author:
 Niewiadomski Kamil